J-CF-Leung/Study_Vault/Mathematics/IB Mathematical Methods/Cartesian tensors.md

 - The tensor is _antisymmetric_ w.r.t. indices $\alpha$ and $\beta$ if:
 $$T_{\dots\alpha\dots\beta\dots}=-T_{\dots\beta\dots\alpha\dots}$$
 - Symmetry or antisymmetry is _invariant under changes in coordinate system_
-	- Prof: Write out the transformation law
+	- Proof: Write out the transformation law

 - If $S_{ijk\dots}$ is _symmetric_ w.r.t. $i,j$ and $A_{pqr\dots}$ is _antisymmetric_ w.r.t. $p,q$, then the _contraction_:
 $$S_{ijk\dots}A_{ijr\dots}=0$$